RELift: Learned Coarse-to-Fine Propagators for Time-Dependent PDEs with Applications to Electron Dynamics: Datasets and evaluation metrics

-\paragraph{\textbf{Training data}} For all three examples, we generate 1000 trajectories using random initial conditions detailed in Appendix \ref{app:data_generation} to form the training datasets.
+For all three examples, we generate 1000 trajectories using random initial conditions detailed in Appendix \ref{app:data_generation} to form the training datasets.
 The neural operator $\mathcal{N}_{\theta}$ is trained on a paired dataset of coarse-fine dynamics with an 80/20 training/validation split.
-Specifically, the following coarse-to-fine grid mappings are used: $32\times 32 \to 128\times 128$ (heat equation), $16\times 16 \to 128\times 128$ (wave equation) and $64\times 64 \to 256\times 256$ (NSE).
+Specifically, unless otherwise stated, the following coarse-to-fine grid mappings are used: $32\times 32 \to 128\times 128$ (heat equation), $16\times 16 \to 128\times 128$ (wave equation) and $64\times 64 \to 256\times 256$ (NSE).
 These ratios are chosen after experimenting with a range of downsampling factors, which clearly demonstrate the benefits of super-resolution and future-time extrapolation, particularly in regimes with pronounced multiscale structure.
-For an example of performance shift based on resolution, see Figure \ref{fig:phase1-rescurve}.

-In Phase~2, the same neural operator $\mathcal{N}_{\theta}$ is used to construct an effective propagator $\hat{\mathcal{P}}_f(\Delta t; \theta)$, which is retrained using the fine grid data from Phase 1 over a slightly shifted time window $t \in [0, 1+\Delta t]$ and subsequently used for dynamics extrapolation.
+In Phase~2, the same neural operator $\mathcal{N}_{\theta}$ is used to construct an effective propagator $\hat{\mathcal{P}}_f(\Delta t; \theta)$, which is retrained using the fine grid data from Phase 1 over a slightly shifted time window $t \!\in\!
+[0, 1+\Delta t]$ and subsequently used for dynamics extrapolation.
 For the heat equation, extrapolation is performed until physical time $t = 2$, when the system reaches a steady state.
-For the wave equation and NSE, the PDEs are evolved up to physical time $t = 10$ to probe strongly out-of-distribution (OOD) dynamics.
+For the wave equation and NSE, the PDEs are evolved up to physical time $t = 10, 7$, respectively, to probe strongly out-of-distribution (OOD) dynamics.